-SOLUTION: Verify that the instrument and MIDI interface board are both set to MIDI Channel 1.
+SOLUTION: Verify that the instrument and MIDI interface board are both set to the identical MIDI channel.

 Conclusion

 We sincerely hope that you have enjoyed the construction of this Eastern Voltage Research Kit.
 As always, we have tried to write this instruction manual in the easiest, most "user friendly" format that is possible.
 As our customers, we value your opinions, comments, and additions that you would like to see in future publications.
 Please submit comments or ideas to: